ABOUT

 Founded in January 2018 by Gillian Lowry and stewarded by Madeleine Fournier since July of 2020, Green Orillia continues to grow thanks to the support of family, friends, and other community members.

 Green Orillia is inspired to address the root causes of our environmental crisis and recognizes that social and environmental justices are intertwined.
-To this end, we acknowledge the multiple and intersecting oppressions that stand in the way of sustainability, including race, class, sexuality, and gender.
+To this end, we acknowledge that colonialism and capitalism are at the root cause of the environmental (and many other) crises facing us today.
+We also acknowledge the multiple and intersecting oppressions that stand in the way of sustainability, including race, class, sexuality, ability, and gender.
 Through our platform we intend to centre the voices and experiences of those most impacted by environmental degradation as they can offer real and meaningful solutions.

 contact